Tiyong: Korean Buddhism

 Essence-Function is an essential element in the philosophy of Wonhyo (617–686 CE).
-Wonhyo developed t'i-yung theory into its most influential form in his commentary on the Ta ch'eng ch'i hsin lun (Treatise on the Awakening of Mahayana Faith).
+Wonhyo developed tiyong theory into its most influential form in his commentary on the Ta ch'eng ch'i hsin lun (Treatise on the Awakening of Mahayana Faith).
 This scripture proclaims the non-duality of the phenomenal or mundane world and the tathagata-garbha.
-Wonhyo saw the Treatises treatment of t'i-yung as a way of harmonizing the thought of Madhyamika and Yogacara.
+Wonhyo saw the Treatises treatment of tiyong as a way of harmonizing the thought of Madhyamika and Yogacara.
 For Wonhyo, t'i corresponds to Madhyamika's ultimate truth and yung to its conventional truth, and these, in turn, are the two gates of Yogacara's one-mind.

 Chinul (1158–1210) and Kihwa (1376–1433) also employed and developed this idea of Essence-Function in their writings in particular ways.
 Wonch'uk (613–696) employed the conceptual and analytical tool, Essence-Function, as an exegetical, hermeneutical, and syncretic device.

 Linguistics

 The concept is also employed in Korean and Japanese linguistics.
 Words that do not change their form, mostly nouns, which are not inflected in Korean and Japanese, are referred to as 'essence' words, while verbs and most adjectives, which are highly inflected in those languages, are referred to as 'function' words.